singularitti/DeepReshapes.jl/README.md

 ```

 The very similar `pack` function returns both the flattened `Vector` and the
-original structured as defined by `describe`.
-This can be used to reverse the
+original structure as defined by `describe`.
+This can be used to later reverse
-flattening later:
+the flattening:

 ```
 flattened, s = pack(Int, ([1:10], [1 2; 3 4]))